flyingmongoose/ldap-mailcow/README.md

     * `LDAP-MAILCOW_API_HOST` - mailcow API url.
 Make sure it's enabled and accessible from within the container for both reads and writes
     * `LDAP-MAILCOW_API_KEY` - mailcow API key (read/write)
     * `LDAP-MAILCOW_SYNC_INTERVAL` - interval in seconds between LDAP synchronizations
+    * `LDAP-MAILCOW_LDAP_AVA_ATTR` - LDAP attr, which contains user photo, leave empty or random string if you won't use it
+    * `LDAP-MAILCOW_LDAP_QUOTA_ATTR` - LDAP attr, which contains user mail quota, leave empty or random string if you won't use it
     * **Optional** LDAP filters (see example above).
 SOGo uses special syntax, so you either have to **specify both or none**:
         * `LDAP-MAILCOW_LDAP_FILTER` - LDAP filter to apply, defaults to `(&(objectClass=user)(objectCategory=person))`

         * `LDAP-MAILCOW_SOGO_LDAP_FILTER` - LDAP filter to apply for SOGo ([special syntax](https://sogo.nu/files/docs/SOGoInstallationGuide.html#_authentication_using_ldap)), defaults to `objectClass='user' AND objectCategory='person'`

 4. Start additional container: `docker-compose up -d ldap-mailcow`